-Interest earned on investments is recognised in the Statement of Financial Performance on the time proportionate basis that takes into account the effective yield on the investment.
+Interest earned on investments is recognised in the Statement of Financial Performance on the time propor account the effective yield on the investment.

 1.27.2.3 Rental income

 Revenue from the rental of facilities and equipment is recognised on a straight-line basis over the term of the lease agreement.